matthiasnoback/broadway-serialization/README.md

 1. Serializable objects have at least one property.
 Properties can have any kind of scope.
-2. Serializable objects implements Broadway's `SerializableInterface`.
+2. Serializable objects implements Broadway's `Serializable` interface.
 3. Properties contain scalar values, serializable objects, or arrays of serializable objects.